emidiovaleretto/python-virtual-assistant-task-ms3/README.md

 2. **Git:** A version control system for tracking changes in source code during software development - https://git-scm.com/

 3. **Github:** A company that provides hosting for software development version control using Git.
 It is a subsidiary of Microsoft - https://github.com/

+### Python Libraries

+  - sys: Used to access the command line arguments.
+  - os: Used to access the operating system.
+  - random: Used to choose a random name from a list of agents names, each time the program is run.
+  - datetime: Used to get the current date and time.
+  - time.sleep: Used to pause the program for a certain amount of time.
+  - ssl: Used to access the SMTP server from Gmail.
+  - smtplib: Used to send emails from the application.
+  - email.mime.base: Used to create the email message.
+  - email.mime.text: Used to create plain text emails.
+  - email.mime.multipart: Used to create emails with attachments.

+### Thrid Party Libraries

+  - environs: Used to access the environment variables.
+  - pyisemail: Used to validate the email address.

 [Back to top ⇧](#table-of-contents)